-RAD 156 - Radiation Production, Characteristics & Imaging Equipment matter and mass, measurement standards, atomic structure, characteristics of electromagnetic radiation, and the principles of electricity and magnetism.
-Equipment operation is also presented to include the conditions necessary for the production of x-rays, x-ray machine circuitry, the x-ray tube, rectification, and the anode interactions of Brems and Characteristic radiations.
-Other imaging equipment is also presented, such as fluoroscopic, mobile radiographic, and C-arm portable fluoroscopy units.
+RAD 156 - Radiation Production, Characteristics & Imaging Equipment

+This course will cover the basics of Radiographer related physics.
+Students will learn basic physics terminology involving matter and mass, measurement standards, atomic structure, characteristics of electromagnetic radiation, and the principles of electricity and magnetism.
+Equipment operation is also presented to include conventional fluoroscopy.
+Upon successful course completion students will be able to explain the conditions necessary for the production of x-rays, x-ray machine circuitry, the x-ray tube, rectification, anode interactions, and x-ray and matter interactions.
+Prerequisite: RAD145